 For a transcervical CVS procedure:

-so that he or she can see your cervix.
+he or she can see your cervix.

 Your vagina and cervix will be cleansed with an antiseptic solution.